 Instructional Design by Udemy

-This is another short introductory course for ID newbies.
+This is another short introductory course for aspiring instructional designers.
 Despite its length, the author manages to fit in quite a lot of theory, which comes at the expense of practice.
-Still, despite its flaws, it should be a good starting point for those who’d like to get acquainted with ID terminology and create their first digital training course.
+Still, despite its flaws, it should be a good starting point for those who’d like to get acquainted with instructional design terminology, create their first digital training course, and get hands-on experience with authoring tools.

-“I’m a novice in ID.
-This course did give an insight into what ID is all about.
+“I’m a novice in instructional design.
+This course did give an insight into what instructional design is all about.
 It is a good course for beginners.”
 (John D.)

 What you will learn